-Student information about education regarding Covid-19
+Student information about education regarding COVID-19

-[Updated 2021-07-02] This information briefing to Karolinska Institutet’s students is updated continually as reports come in on the spread of the virus.
+[Updated 2021-09-30] This information briefing to Karolinska Institutet’s students is updated continually as reports come in on the spread of the virus.
 Students are urged to keep themselves informed daily in order to find out about and act upon the latest recommendations.

-Make sure to also keep up to date on the information on the page Information for staff and students regarding COVID-19.
+Make sure to keep up to date on the information on the page Information for staff and students regarding COVID-19.

 Stay home if you or someone in your household feel ill

-- If someone in your household has confirmed COVID-19, you should also stay at home.
+- If you have any symptoms of COVID-19, however mild, you must stay at home and follow the detailed recommendations from the Public Health Agency of Sweden.
 If you have training elements that are compulsory, contact the person responsible for the course about the possibility of completing the examination at another time or if it is possible to supplement for the absence.

 In the event of absence from compulsory educational elements, the student shall, if possible, be offered replacement assignments.
 Decisions are made by the examiner.

 In pregnancy and during breastfeeding, there are special reasons to pay extra attention to the risks in the work environment.
 Pregnant and breastfeeding students are entitled to an individual risk assessment of their study environment.

 KI encourages students and employees to get vaccinated against Covid-19.
 Students and staff that have not yet been vaccinated against COVID-19 are welcome to one of Karolinska University Hospital’s two vaccination units: Solna Gamla Karolinska and Huddinge Karolinska.

 - If you have a Swedish personal identity number and an e-identification, you can download the app ’AlltidÖppet’ and book a time slot, alternatively visit a vaccination unit for a drop-in time.